jeffseif/vcrPaper/README.md

 Analysis of local void coefficients of reactivity in the reduced moderation BWR
 ===============================================================================

-A paper authored by Jeffrey E. Seifried and Ehud Greenspan, submitted to [Nuclear Science and Engineering](http://www.ans.org/pubs/journals/nse/).
+A paper authored by Jeffrey E. Seifried and Ehud Greenspan, submitted to [Nuclear Science and Engineering](http://www.ans.org/pubs/journals/nse/), published in [September, 2015](http://dx.doi.org/10.13182/NSE14-104).
 LaTeX template was plucked from [here](https://github.com/paulromano/ans-latex-class).

 Abstract
 --------